Samsung leaks lineup of new wearables in app update

 Samsung on Thursday inadvertently revealed its new lineup of wearable devices in an update to its Galaxy Wearable app.
+The leak, first spotted by SamCentralTech, shows a 40-millimeter fitness-focused smartwatch called the Galaxy Watch Active, heir apparent to Samsung's previous fitness sport watch, the Gear Sport, which was released nearly 18 months ago.
+Also on the list of new devices is two apparent fitness bands called the Galaxy Fit and Fit E. The Fit E name first appeared in a Bluetooth certification listing spotted by The Android Soul last month.

-The new products wireless earbuds, a smartwatch and a fitness band, according to images posted to the app's Google Play description page.
-The devices detailed in the update are expected to be unveiled next week with the Galaxy S10.
+The new products detailed in the update are expected to be unveiled next week with the Galaxy S10.

 Samsung didn't immediately respond to a request for comment.